For further information, contact:

-Previous One Book programs have featured the following books and authors: Claire of the Sea Light by Edwidge Danticat (2014), Beautiful Ruins by Jess Walter (2013), State of Wonder by Ann Patchett (2012), Let the Great World Spin by Colum McCann (2011), Olive Kitteridge by Elizabeth Strout (2010), The Man Who Loved China by Simon Winchester (2009), Loving Frank by Nancy Horan (2008), A Hope in the Unseen by Ron Suskind (2007), and Before You Know Kindness by Chris Bohjalian (2006).
+Previous One Book selections have been Claire of the Sea Light by Edwidge Danticat (2014), Beautiful Ruins by Jess Walter (2013), State of Wonder by Ann Patchett (2012), Let the Great World Spin by Colum McCann (2011), Olive Kitteridge by Elizabeth Strout (2010), The Man Who Loved China by Simon Winchester (2009), Loving Frank by Nancy Horan (2008), A Hope in the Unseen by Ron Suskind (2007), and Before You Know Kindness by Chris Bohjalian (2006).

 For more information about this spring’s One Book, Everybody Reads program, visit www.wilmettelibrary.info/onebook or call (847) 256-6930.